-Thirty Specific Pathogen Free (SPF-ECE), 9-10-day old, obtained from the SPF egg farm, Kom Oshim, EL-Fayoum, Egypt.
+Twenty Specific Pathogen Free (SPF-ECE), 9-10-day old, obtained from the SPF egg farm, Kom Oshim, EL-Fayoum, Egypt.
 The eggs were used for propagation and titration of ND viruses and confirmation of completion of virus inactivation of the tested inactivated ND vaccine.

 2.4.2.
-SPF Chicks and chicken:
+SPF Chicks:

-Total number of 200, one-day-old SPF chicks were

-obtained from SPF poultry farm, Kom Oshim, EL-Fayoum, Egypt.
-The chicks were maintained at Central laboratory for evaluation of veterinary biologics (CLEVB) in positive pressure isolators with continuous light for evaluation of the tested ND vaccines.
+Total number of 150, one-day-old SPF chicks were obtained from SPF poultry farm, Kom Oshim, EL-Fayoum, Egypt.
+The chicks were maintained at CLEVB in positive pressure isolators with continuous light for evaluation of the tested ND vaccines.